fledge-iot/fledge/docs/KERBEROS.rst

 Kerberos authentication on RedHat/CentOS
 ========================================
-RedHat and CentOS version 7.6 provide by default an old version of curl and the related libcurl, and it does not support Kerberos, output of the curl provided by CentOS:
+RedHat and CentOS version 7.6 provide by default an old version of curl and the related libcurl and it does not support Kerberos, output of the curl provided by CentOS:
 ::
     $ curl -V
     curl 7.29.0 (x86_64-redhat-linux-gnu) libcurl/7.29.0 NSS/3.36 zlib/1.2.7 libidn/1.28 libssh2/1.4.3
     Protocols: dict file ftp ftps gopher http https imap imaps ldap ldaps pop3 pop3s rtsp scp sftp smtp smtps telnet tftp
     Features: AsynchDNS GSS-Negotiate IDN IPv6 Largefile NTLM NTLM_WB SSL libz unix-sockets

-The *requirements.sh* evaluates if the default version 7.29.0 is installed and in this case it will build from the sources a defined and stable version of curl to provide Kerberos authentication, output of the curl after the upgrade:
+The *requirements.sh* evaluates if the default version 7.29.0 is installed and in this case it will download the sources, build and install the version 7.65.3 to provide Kerberos authentication, output of the curl after the upgrade:
 ::
     $ curl -V
     curl 7.65.3 (x86_64-unknown-linux-gnu) libcurl/7.65.3 OpenSSL/1.0.2k-fips zlib/1.2.7